-Aone Onsen, located in Kawasaki-cho, southern Miyagi, is famous as a hot spring renowned for the beautiful nature.
-It is said that in the early Edo Period the Date family (伊達家), one of the most famous warrior families, often visited the hot springs for the purpose of curing themselves.
+Aone Onsen, located in Kawasaki-cho of southern Miyagi Prefecture, is famous for its beautiful nature.
+It is said that in the early Edo Period, the Date family (伊達家), one of the most famous warrior families, often visited this hot spring to heal themselves.
 At a special site around Aone Children’s Park and Jyappo Hot Spring, local people make about 2,000 small shrines (hokora) with snow and light a snow candle inside each of them.
-A fantastic winter scene appears and free tonjiru (Japanese pork soup) and cocoa is offered to the first visitors.
-Although it is held for only one day, every year Aone Onsen’s small snow shrines attract many tourists who seek a fantastic snowy scene.
-It is also recommended to stay at the hot spring village and go out to see this festival at night!
+It is a fantastic winter scene and free tonjiru (Japanese pork soup) and cocoa are offered to visitors on a first come first serve basis.
+Although it is held for just one day, every year Aone Onsen’s small snow shrines attract loads of tourists who are hoping to see the spectacular snowy scene.
+We also recommended you stay at the hot spring village and go out to see this festival at night!

 Aone Onsen Snow Illumination